casper-zielinski/OOPUebung_Employee/README.md

 3. setandconst, settermethods and 2 constructors with an id that increase each time a new object is created

 4. extension1, 1 extension of the exercise: toString Method added (Described above)

+5. Finalcommit, 2 extension and last, saves salaries and can calcute with them your current salary with years and increase per year etc.